-The EACWP has a special role named individual members, open to all the CW teachers and related people which are inside the associtiation.
-Here we present our individual members:
+The EACWP has an alternative membership for “individual members”, open to all the CW teachers and people related to the CW discipline, in general.
+These are our EACWP current individual members:

 Novelist, poet, essayist, and travel writer.
 She publishes widely in US periodicals and travel anthologies.
 Upcoming projects include a memoir, Postcards from a Tuscan Interior, sections of which won a Solas Award from Travelers Tales, and Genius Loci: A Writer’s Guide to Conjuring the Soul of Place, a craft of writing book.
 She teaches English at the University of Rome.
 She holds an MFA from the University of Iowa Writers Workshop and is a member of the Associated Writing Programs (AWP) and of the European Association for Creative Writing Programs (EACWP).